-From landing men on the moon to helping humans reach interstellar space, these Mormon pioneers dedicated their lives to exploring the outer most limits of space and expanding our understanding of the celestial.
+From landing men on the moon to helping humans reach interstellar space, these Latter-day Saint pioneers dedicated their lives to exploring the outer most limits of space and expanding our understanding of the celestial.

 First LDS Astronaut for NASA

 For first Latter-day Saint astronaut Don Lind, getting to space took almost two decades of grueling training and patience.